MicrosoftDocs/entra-docs/docs/global-secure-access/concept-palo-alto-coexistence.md

 1. Navigate to **Workflows** > **Prisma Access Setup** > **GlobalProtect** > **GlobalProtect App**.
 Select **Push Config** and select **Push** on the top right side of your screen.
 1. Verify that the configuration pushed to the Global Protect client.
 Navigate to **Manage** > **Operations** > **Push Status**.

+Install the Palo Alto Networks Global Protect client.
+For more information on installing the Palo Alto Networks Global Protect client, see [https://docs.paloaltonetworks.com/globalprotect/6-2/globalprotect-app-user-guide/globalprotect-app-for-windows](https://docs.paloaltonetworks.com/globalprotect/6-2/globalprotect-app-user-guide/globalprotect-app-for-windows).

+To set up the Global Protect client there are a lot of options like tying in Entra ID to create your accounts.
+To learn more about the options, see [Tutorial: Microsoft Entra single sign-on (SSO) integration with Palo Alto Networks - GlobalProtect](..//identity/saas-apps/palo-alto-networks-globalprotect-tutorial.md).

 For the most basic setup, add a local user to the Global Protect from Palo Alto Networks’ Strata Cloud Manager.
-To learn more about the Palo Alto Networks client, see [https://docs.paloaltonetworks.com/globalprotect/6-2/globalprotect-app-user-guide/globalprotect-app-for-windows](https://docs.paloaltonetworks.com/globalprotect/6-2/globalprotect-app-user-guide/globalprotect-app-for-windows).

 1. Browse to **Manage** > **Configuration** > **NGFW and Prisma Access**.
 1. Select **Configuration Scope** > **Global Protect** and then select **Identity Services** > **Local Users & Groups** > **Local Users**.
 Add a user and password for testing.